ANTI-BULLYING/ HARASSMENT POLICY

 Forming part of Giant Steps Tasmania’s Health & Safety Manual

 Giant Steps Tasmania rejects all forms of bullying and harassment.
-All students, adult clients, staff and parent/ carers have the right to be treated fairly and with dignity in an environment free from disruption, intimidation, harassment, victimisation and discrimination.
+All students, staff and parent/ carers have the right to be treated fairly and with dignity in an environment free from disruption, intimidation, harassment, victimisation and discrimination.

 All members of the school community contribute to preventing bullying by modelling and promoting appropriate behaviour and respectful relationships.